khammal/shopify-brand-personality-analyzer/README.md

 # Brand Personality Analyzer

-A modern, AI-powered web application that analyzes Shopify stores and generates insightful brand personality assessments based on their homepage appearance and content.
+A modern, AI-powered web tool that analyzes Shopify stores and generates insightful brand personality assessments based on their homepage appearance and content.

 ## 🚀 Features